 For long trips on the road, wholesome eats that will keep you fueled and focused are a must.
 So why not do a little prep work and start your journey off on the right foot?
-Lucky for you, I did all the research and came up with a list of easy recipes for tasty (& healthy!) snacks for those road trip munchies.
+Lucky for you, I did all the research and came up with a list of easy recipes for healthy, homemade road trip snacks.

 *all recipes below produce enough servings for 2 people*

 These little morsels are absolutely delicious and so simple to make!
 The spiced chocolate & salty garnish gives them the perfect combination of sweet, spicy, and salty.

 - 4 ounces of dried fruit (you can either buy in-store, or make your own with a dehydrator)

 - 1 cup of bittersweet chocolate chips